 Most itineraries focus only on cities.
 I adore the Spanish cities, which are among the most vibrant in all of Europe, but there’s so much more to see.
 I believe adding side-trips to the coastline or countryside will give you a more complete taste of Spain.

-No itinerary is ever ‘perfect’ (I hate that word!) as every traveler likes different things, so you can always tweak this route to your heart’s content.
+No itinerary is ever ‘perfect’ (I hate that word!) as every traveler likes different things, but think of this as a basic template and possible route to get you started.

 Read on for my tips + links to detailed guides for each place!